 In the case of upsell, the CSM will often be the lead generation engine for these opportunities.
 Knowing the customer and their needs better than anyone, these upsell opps will arise naturally in the conversation, both for product and additional services.

 As you can see, the path to get the customer to success in a typical Enterprise SaaS company is pretty complicated.
-As a CSM, you are ultimately the glue that ties the various pieces together as you are the one responsible for maximizing the Lifetime Value (LTV) of the customer.
+As a CSM, you are ultimately the glue that ties the various pieces together as you are the one responsible for maximizing the Lifetime Value (LTV) of the customer and delivering a superior customer experience.

 You will also own, at least partially, the responsibility for helping each of the other organizations refine their processes and outcomes to better serve the customer over their lifetime.